 Over the next several years, Verizon will build out its 5G network around the country using small cells, and will eventually deploy service on a mid- and low-band spectrum.
 For the next several years Verizon’s 5G service will piggyback off its massive 4G network.
 Expect to see 5G service in larger cities and busy places like airports and stadiums, but it’s unlikely you’ll be able to see the service in the suburbs and rural areas for years to come.

-Verizon has a nice selection of 5G phones, at a wide variety of price points.
+Verizon has a nice selection of 5G phones, at a wide variety of price points, arguably the best of any carrier.
 Here’s what is currently available.

 - — $800 ($33.33/mo.)